MyrtilleUno/mojyh_color/readme.txt

 Welcome to ** Mojyh_Color ** Colorimetry code
 *********************************************
+This software is under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 This software was originaly created under the name "Yoshi_color" for the PhD thesis of M.O.J.Y.
 Hunault.